korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

 1. Driver → hasDrivingHistory → DrivingHistory <br />
     * `Driver SubClassOf hasDrivingHistory some DrivingHistory` <br />
         Every driver must have at least one associated driving history.
+    * `Driver SubClassOf hasDrivingHistory only DrivingHistory` <br />
+        Every drivers are associated with a driving history, and if they have any driving history, it must be represented as an instance of the DrivingHistory class

 2. Driver → hasImpairments → Impairments <br />
     * `Driver SubClassOf hasImpairments min 0 Impairments` <br />
         A driver may have impairments.
+    * `Driver SubClassOf hasImpairments only Impairments` <br />
+        All drivers can have impairments, and if they do, those impairments must be instances of the Impairments class.

 3. DrivingHistory → hasTrafficViolation → TrafficViolation <br />
     * `DrivingHistory SubClassOf hasTrafficViolation min 0 TrafficViolation` <br />
         A driving history may have TrafficViolation.
+    * `DrivingHistory SubClassOf hasTrafficViolation only TrafficViolation` <br />
+        A DrivingHistory can have TrafficViolation, and if they do, those trafficViolations must be instances of TrafficViolation.

 4. DrivingHistory → hasDrivingExperience → DrivingExperience <br />
     * `DrivingHistory SubClassOf hasDrivingExperience some DrivingExperience` <br />
         A driving history must include at least one driving experience.
+    * `DrivingHistory SubClassOf hasDrivingExperience only DrivingExperience` <br />
+        A DrivingHistory can have DrivingExperience, and if they do, those DrivingExperience must be instance of DrivingExperience.

 5. TrafficViolation → licenseSuspension → xsd <br />
-    * `TrafficViolation SubClassOf licenseSuspension some xsd:string` <br />
+    * `TrafficViolation SubClassOf licenseSuspension only xsd:string` <br />
-        A traffic violation may result in a license suspension, recorded as a string.
+        A traffic violation may result in a license suspension, and it has to be recorded as a string.
-    * `TrafficViolation SubClassOf licenseSuspension max 1 xsd:string` <br />
+    * `TrafficViolation SubClassOf licenseSuspension exactly 1 xsd:string` <br />
-        A traffic violation can have at most one associated license suspension.
+        A traffic violation can have exactly one associated license suspension.

 6. TrafficViolation → violationType → xsd <br />
+    * `TrafficViolation SubClassOf violationType only xsd:string` <br />
+        A traffic violation may result in a violationType, and it has to be recorded as a string.
     * `TrafficViolation SubClassOf violationType exactly 1 xsd:string` <br />
         Each traffic violation must have exactly one type.

 7. TrafficViolation → violationDate → TemporalExtent <br />
     * `TrafficViolation SubClassOf violationDate some TemporalExtent` <br />
         Every traffic violation is associated with a temporal extent.
+    * `TrafficViolation SubClassOf violationDate only TemporalExtent` <br />
+        Every TrafficViolation is restricted to having only TemporalExtent classified as instances of the TemporalExtent class.

 8. DrivingExperience → totalYearsOfDriving → TemporalExtent <br />
     * `DrivingExperience SubClassOf totalYearsOfDriving some TemporalExtent` <br />
         A driving experience must include total years of driving.
+    * `DrivingExperience SubClassOf violationDate only TemporalExtent` <br />
+        Every DrivingExperience is restricted to having only TemporalExtent classified as instances of the TemporalExtent class.

 9. DrivingExperience → experienceLevel → ExperienceLevel <br />
     * `DrivingExperience SubClassOf experienceLevel some ExperienceLevel` <br />
         Every driving experience must have at least one experience level.
+    * `DrivingExperience SubClassOf experienceLevel only ExperienceLevel` <br />
+        Every DrivingExperience is restricted to having only experienceLevel classified as instances of the ExperienceLevel class.

 10. Driver → hasLicenseStatus → xsd <br />
     * `Driver SubClassOf hasLicenseStatus exactly 1 xsd:string` <br />
         Each driver must have exactly one license status.
+    * `Driver SubClassOf hasLicenseStatus only xsd:string` <br />
+        Every Driver can have licenseStatus, if they do, it must be xsd:string.

 ## EMS